developerstephanieb/python_reference/01_fundamentals/02_variables_and_data_types.md

 # 02: Variables and Data Types

-This guide introduces Python variables, data types, naming rules, and how to troubleshoot common runtime errors.
+This guide introduces variables and the fundamental types of data they can hold.

 ---

-## What is a Variable?
+## Variables

 A **variable** is a named reference to a value stored in memory.
 It serves as a label for a piece of data.

-You create a variable by choosing a name and assigning a value to it using the **assignment operator** `=`.
+Create a variable by choosing a name and assigning a value to it using the **assignment operator** (`=`).

 ```python
 planet = "Earth"